arachnys/athenapdf/README.md

 ## License

-Please note `athenapdf` is NEITHER affiliated with NOR endorsed by Google Inc. and GitHub Inc.
+Please note `athenapdf` is NEITHER affiliated with NOR endorsed by Google Inc. or GitHub Inc.

 See [`LICENSE`](LICENSE).